alpha8eta/AlphaBeta-GPT/README.md

 # Amjad GPT

-A chatbot trained to act like [Amjad Masad](https://twitter.com/amasad), built with [LangChain](https://twitter.com/langchainai) and Next.js.
+A chatbot trained to act like [Adam Breckler](https://twitter.com/amasad), built with [LangChain](https://twitter.com/langchainai) and Next.js.

 This is only the frontend part of this project; The OpenAI model with Langchain is hosted in another Repl.